TamerKaratekin/Suli-Diamond/readme.txt

-Read the PDF to the solution of original Suli's Diamond and reverse ferz version - first published 3rd April 2026
+Read the PDF for the solutions of to the original Suli's Diamond and reverse ferz versions - first published 3rd April 2026